-And there you go…over 30 FREE activities to keep you busy in Downtown Disney.
+And there you go…over 30 FREE activities to keep you busy in Disney Springs.

 Here is a big Cheapskate Princess warning for you.

 FREE doesn’t always wind up being free when you are at such an amazing Disney shopping and entertainment complex.
-Downtown Disney is like the Disney Store on speed; everything looks amazing, tempting, and you’ll suddenly want to buy things you never even knew you needed.
+Disney Springs/Downtown Disney is like the Disney Store on speed; everything looks amazing, tempting, and you’ll suddenly want to buy things you never even knew you needed.
 Here’s some “Keeping it free Tips” from a Cheapskate Princess.

 - Don’t take your credit card, or perhaps leave it in the car for outright shopping emergencies.

-- Arrive at Downtown Disney with a full tummy and maybe bring some snacks and bottled drinks from your hotel.
+- Arrive at Disney Springs with a full tummy and maybe bring some snacks and bottled drinks from your hotel.

 - Arrive with your willpower dialed up to FULL CHEAPSKATE POWER.
 You’ll need it to keep your day FREE.

-Never been to Downtown Disney before?
+Never been to Disney Springsbefore?
 Here is the address for your GPS.

 1780 E. Buena Vista Dr., Lake Buena Vista, FL 32830